resplendentHSHI/lockout-tournament/content/home.md

 ---

 Welcome to Gunn High School's first annual mathematics competition!
-It will be held on the tentative date of March 5th, 2022.
+It will be held on the date of March 5th, 2022.

-**We have yet to decide** whether it will be held virtually or in-person.
-If it were in-person, it would be held on Gunn's campus and in-person attendance would be restricted to Gunn students.
-(If it were in-person, an online option may also be available if enough interest is expressed from non-Gunn students).
+Due to district guidelines, GMC will be held **virtually** for all participants.
+All participants in the **USA** are eligible for prizes, which will be awarded to the top teams and individuals.

 ## About